 Types of Childhood and Adolescent Anxiety Disorders

-These kids tend to be restless, irritable, tense and easily tired.
-They also often wish to be people-pleasers and “perfectionists,” and don’t settle for anything that is less than perfect, lest they become very disappointed.
-They also have trouble concentrating or sleeping, lack confidence and may need to be reassured at times.
+These kids tend to be restless, irritable, tense and easily tired; they often aim to be people-pleasers and “perfectionists,” and don’t settle for anything that is less than perfect, lest they become very disappointed.
+Kids with GAD experience concentration or sleeping difficulties, lack confidence, and may need to be reassured at times.

-How to Address Anxiety Disorders If You’re a Parent or Guardian
+How to Address Anxiety Disorders if You’re a Parent or Guardian

 "If left untreated, mental disorders can impede all aspects of health, including emotional well-being and social development, leaving young people feeling socially isolated, stigmatized and unable to optimize their social, vocational and interpersonal contributions to society.